e-lopezc/k8s-local-cluster/README.md

 ## Conclusion

-You now have a functioning Kubernetes cluster with one master node and two worker nodes running on your local Ubuntu 22.04 machine using Vagrant and VirtualBox.
+You now have a functioning Kubernetes cluster with one master node and two worker nodes running on Ubuntu 22.04 virtual machines using Vagrant and VirtualBox.
 You can start deploying your applications to this cluster for testing and development purposes.

 Remember to shut down the VMs when you're done: